All Episodes

 You know, I'll take in a few extra vacation days now just to get ready for post-Labor Day.

-I won't be taken off.
+I won't be taking off.

-And let me tell you that race is far from over.
+And let me tell you, that race is far from over.

 Herschel Walker is in that race.